Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/README.md

 •	control_algorithm.md: Mathematics behind the AAN controller and how Alpha is calculated.

-•	vision_and_filtering.md: Angle calculation methodology and the operation of the One-Euro filter for noise reduction.
+•	vision_and_filtering.md: Angle calculation methodology and the operation of the Kalman filter.

+•	emg_processing_and_ml.md: Details regarding feature extraction from EMG signals and machine learning model training.

 •	simulation.md: Details of the URDF file and position control in PyBullet.
 # Credits & Attribution